-To comply with MCNZ recertification requirements, registrars who have completed all their programme activities and requirements but have not yet obtained Fellowship or who are placed 'on hold' from the programme whilst working in general practice (refer section 3.4.3 (e)), will be automatically enrolled in the AMP.
-Registrars in these circumstances must complete requirements proportional to the time spent in the AMP until either Fellowship is obtained, or they return to the programme (for example, no longer 'on hold') with an emphasis on:
+Registrars who have completed all their programme activities and requirements but have not yet obtained Fellowship or who are placed 'on hold' from the programme whilst working in general practice (refer section 3.4.3 (e)), will be automatically enrolled in the College's Te Whanake AMP to maintain professional development activities.
+Registrars in these circumstances must complete requirements proportional to the time spent in the College's Te Whanake AMP. .
+Registrars who have placed their programme 'on hold' while continuing to work can only participate in the AMP for up to 6 months maximum at which point they must either return to their training programme (for example, no longer 'on hold') or enrol in Inpractice to maintain recertification requirements.
+During their time on the AMP there will be an emphasis on:

-- (a) the development and maintenance of a professional development plan (PDP) an appropriate PDP must be in place at all times - (b) the completion of an annual conversation - (c) Recording and reflecting on learning activities and learning as part of the registrar's professional development records - (d) engaging in a minimum number of cultural safety and health equity activities - (e) maintenance of a collegial relationship with an appropriate vocationally registered Fellow, comprising a minimum of six meetings per year (a minimum of 1 hour per meeting).
+- (a) Setting at least four learning goals that are linked to each of the learning categories at the beginning of the annual period.
+These goals which are discussed with the registrar's supervisor towards the end of the year make up the Professional Development Plan activity. - (b) the completion of an annual conversation with the registrar's supervisor towards the end of the annual period - (c) Recording and reflecting on learning activities and learning as part of the registrar's professional development records - (d) engaging in a minimum number of activities across the AMP learning categories including cultural safety and health equity

+[©] THE ROYAL NEW ZEALAND COLLEGE OF GENERAL PRACTITIONERS / Fellowship Pathway Regulations effective from 30 January 2023/ Version1/Review Sep-Nov 2023

+(e) maintenance of a collegial relationship with an appropriate vocationally registered Fellow, comprising a minimum of six meetings per year (a minimum of 1 hour per meeting).

-Confirmation that the AMP requirements have been met will be confirmed as part of the registrar's online records.
+Confirmation that the College's AMP requirements have been met will be confirmed as part of the registrar's online records.